 The fat tissue that houses hair follicles is called dermal white adipose tissue which for simplicity we will call simply fat tissue.
 Fat tissue is composed of various types of cells, some that contribute to the hair cycle and most that do not.
 Fat tissue contains two distinct populations.
 The first is the white fat cells that contain the fat and provide the tissue with its visual anatomy.
-The second population is the stromal vascular fraction (SVF) which is rest of the cells who have diverse functions other than fat storage.
+The second population is the stromal vascular fraction (SVF) which is the rest of the cells that have diverse functions other than fat storage.
 The SVF is composed of circulating blood cells, fibroblasts, pericytes, endothelial cells, and pre-adipocytes (4).
-Pre-adipocytes are the cells in fat tissue that have potential for regenerative medicine.
+Pre-adipocytes are the cells in fat tissue that have the potential for regenerative medicine.
 These cells are also known as adipose stem cells (4).
-Adipose-derived stem cells possess the ability to drive the hair cycle as well as the ability become other cell types that could be harnessed for regenerative medicine.
+Adipose-derived stem cells possess the ability to drive the hair cycle as well as the ability to become other cell types that could be harnessed for regenerative medicine.

 Characteristics of good therapeutic stem cells are: their abundance, their ability to be obtained by a minimally invasive procedure, their ability to differentiate into multiple cell types reproducibly, and their ability to be successfully transplanted (4,5).
 Most adult stem cells are found in low abundance in tissues like the brain, liver, and lung.
 Adipose presents a vast resource that is routinely accessed in liposuction surgeries.
 Adipose tissue is only composed of roughly 3% adipose stem cells and while this percentage seems like a low amount, it is large when compared to other routinely accessed sources of stem cells such as bone marrow (~0.01 %) (6,7).
 This makes adipose an excellent source of stem cells.

 The hair follicle grows and recedes during the course of the hair cycle.
 During anagen, or hair growth, the follicle is at its largest.
 At this time the fat tissue layer is also at its thickest, engulfing the hair follicle, and some of the adipose stem cells begin to proliferate and begin to differentiate into adipocytes (8).
 The follicle continues in anagen, growing a hair for an average of 3-10 years.
-Upon the start of catagen, when the hair ceases to grow, the follicle begins to send signals to the fat tissue to cease proliferation of adipocytes, resulting in fat tissue shrinkage.
-During early telogen the follicle and fat tissue are at their smallest.
-It is at this point that the mature adipocytes of fat tissue begin signaling to the hair follicle to remain in the resting phase and not to produce hair.
-After receiving an unknown activating signal, the adipose stem cells that have been quiet during most of telogen, begin signaling to the hair follicle to return to anagen and begin the cycle once more.
+Upon the start of catagen, when the hair ceases to grow, the follicle begins to send signals to the fat tissue to cease the proliferation of adipocytes, resulting in fat tissue shrinkage.
+During early telogen, the follicle and fat tissue are at their smallest.
+It is at this point that the mature adipocytes of fat tissue begin signalling to the hair follicle to remain in the resting phase and not to produce hair.
+After receiving an unknown activating signal, the adipose stem cells that have been quiet during most of the telogen, begin signalling to the hair follicle to return to anagen and begin the cycle once more.

 The regulation and communication between the hair follicle, the adipose stem cells, and the white fat cells (mature adipocytes) drive hair follicle cycling in a form of a feedback loop.
 The hair follicle sends various signals for the fat tissue to expand.
 The mature adipocytes conversely, signal for the hair follicle to remain at rest.
 The adipose stem cells signal to the hair follicle to grow and start producing hair.
 This raises the question: how can the hair cycle be influenced therapeutically to be restarted once it has stopped?

-Experiments injecting adipose tissue in mice and rabbits indicate that mature adipocytes are able to stall hair regeneration (9).
+Experiments injecting adipose tissue in mice and rabbits indicate those mature adipocytes are able to stall hair regeneration (9).
 This indicates that it would not be sufficient to simply inject small amounts of adipose tissue into the scalp because the injected cell population would contain some mature adipocytes (inhibitory) and some adipose stem cells (stimulatory).
 By contrast, Festa et al. (2011) found that injection of adipose stem cells into the skin of mice whose hair follicles were in telogen was enough to start hair growth, initiating anagen (3).

 Stem cells as a treatment

-From the data derived from mouse and rabbit studies it was determined that it is necessary to separate out the adipose stem cells from the whole adipose tissue.
+From the data derived from mouse and rabbit studies, it was determined that it is necessary to separate the adipose stem cells from the whole adipose tissue.
 Accessing the adipose tissue is easy enough and can be drawn from the abdomen with a syringe or saved from liposuction surgery.
 As mentioned earlier the functional cells of fat tissue are contained in the stromal vascular fraction and do not contain white fat.
-Prior to administering the cells as a treatment they need to be purified away the white fat cells.
+Prior to administering the cells as a treatment, they need to be purified away from the white fat cells.
 This purification can be performed by centrifugation.
 Fat containing cells will not sink to the bottom of a tube due to their fat content.
 The purified cells can now be further processed in a lab or administered as they are.

 New clinical trials

 What does the future hold for adipose stem cell treatments for hair loss and hair regeneration?
 The FDA has investigated how to speed up approval of cell-based therapies while still maintaining safety standards (10).
-Currently there are two intriguing clinical trials utilizing adipose stem cells in hair regeneration, and these trials have been registered with the National Institute of Health (NIH) (https://clinicaltrials.gov/).
+Currently, there are two intriguing clinical trials utilizing adipose stem cells in hair regeneration, and these trials have been registered with the National Institute of Health (NIH) (https://clinicaltrials.gov/).

 These clinical trials are being undertaken by Dr. Ryan Welter (Regeneris) and Healeon Medical (11,12).
 The first trial (NCT03078686) is studying the safety and efficacy of SVF cell and tissue injections for the treatment of scarring alopecia and alopecia areata (11).
-The trial is randomized, where patients are assigned to either receive the experimental treatment or placebo.
-Also the trial is triple-blinded, meaning the patient, the physician administering treatment, and the physician measuring the outcomes are all blinded.
-The aim of blinding of all of the stakeholders in a trial ensures objectivity and that there is no introduced bias; this method represents the highest caliber of experimental design.
+The trial is randomized, where patients are assigned to either receive the experimental treatment or a placebo.
+Also, the trial is triple-blinded, meaning the patient, the physician administering treatment, and the physician measuring the outcomes are all blinded.
+The aim of blinding of all of the stakeholders in a trial ensures objectivity and that there is no introduced bias; this method represents the highest calibre of experimental design.
 The primary outcome of the first trial is to determine if the treatment is safe and whether there are any adverse events caused by treatment.
 Secondarily, they will determine the level of induced hair growth and patient satisfaction.
 The second major trial (NCT02849470) is studying the regeneration of hair in patients experiencing androgenetic alopecia (12).
 Both trials involve the direct injection of ASCs into the scalp.

 A word on unregulated offerings

 Currently, FDA-approved uses of stem cells are limited to those transplanted from bone marrow (13).
-This is based on vast amount of clinical trial data that has backed-up its use for the reconstitution of the immune system following radiation or chemotherapies.
+This is based on a vast amount of clinical trial data that has backed up its use for the reconstitution of the immune system following radiation or chemotherapies.
 Coinciding with all of the hype surrounding stem cells (and their purported abilities to heal any disease and fight off aging), is the unscrupulous marketing and administering of potentially dangerous stem cell therapies to desperate and uninformed patients.

 In other words, stem cell treatments that are not FDA-approved may be improperly marketed (or at worst) dangerously ineffective when used.
 That is not to say that no treatment will ever be developed.
 It simply means that efficacy and safety has not been determined.
 Dosing and efficacy must be determined through rigorous and repeated randomized, blinded, clinical trials.
-Usually, the introduction of any FDA-approved medical treatment to the public is predicated on passing numerous rigorous standards, and the requirement for such rigor is not necessarily a bad thing – if anything it’s arguably almost essential.
+Usually, the introduction of any FDA-approved medical treatment to the public is predicated on passing numerous rigorous standards, and the requirement for such rigour is not necessarily a bad thing – if anything it’s arguably almost essential.
 The FDA’s mandate is not only to protect the public from harm, but also from exploitation.